From Noncommutative Geometry to Random Matrix Theory: Introduction

+It is worth noting that the connections between matrix integrals, noncommutative geometry, and physics do not start with Dirac ensembles.
+In \cite{path integral finite ncg} path integrals over finite spectral triples are also studied.
+Additionally the Kontsevich model and some of its generalizations appear in noncommutative quantum field theory \cite{Quartic K 1,Quartic K 2, Quart K 3, Quartic K 4}.
+In particular, it is conjectured that a quartic version of the Kontsevich model obeys a generalized version of Topological Recursion known as Blobbed Topological Recursion \cite{blobbed1,blobbed2}.
+For a review of these developments see \cite{Quartic K review}.

+For Dirac ensembles a connection was recently established with LQG \cite{HKP 2}.
+The authors hope that one day a connection to JT gravity will also be established using similar methods.
+We will discuss this development and the relevant background.

 This paper is organized as follows.
-In Section 1 we recall the notion of a Dirac ensemble and give some of their main examples and properties that we have been able to analytically study.
-In Section 2 we give a review of results about various types of phase transitions in Dirac ensembles, that have been discovered so far.
-In Section 3 we recall the bootstrap as applied to Dirac ensembles.
-In the last section we formulate some natural open problems and directions for further study.
+In Section 1 we define Dirac ensembles, give examples of how they can be studied and how they give rise to interesting theories, such as Yang-Mills-Higgs fuzzy spaces.
+In Section 2 we review results on the spectral distributions and phase transitions in Dirac ensembles.
+In Section 3 we recall the bootstrap method as applied to Dirac ensembles.
+In Section 4 we formulate some natural open problems and directions for further study.
+Finally, in the Appendices we recall some aspects of random matrix theory, the Schwinger-Dyson equations and Topological Recursion.

+Acknowledgments: We would like to deeply thank the referees whose careful reading of the text and many constructive suggestions led to an improved version of this paper.